hnaderi268/Agar/README.md

 # Agar

-Agar Network Game
+Agar is a multiplayer game written in java.
+It works in a local network using sockets.

-Agar is a network-based multiplayr game written in java.
+I did this as a project when I was learning java.